• Skip to main content

 Pumpkin galette on brown wooden plate with goat cheese and shallots in the background.

-Pumpkin galette on a wooden plate.
+Pumpkin galette sliced into quarters on wooden plate.

 Pumpkin Galette